 Buying a home is a big commitment and you’ll want your finances to be in good condition before you start the process to ensure the best possible outcome.
 Gather your financial information, like recent tax returns, financial statements and pay stubs; your loan application will let you know what financial information is necessary.
 You should also review your credit score, take a look at your debt-to-income ratio (DTI) and take other important steps to position yourself for receiving the best possible loan terms.
 Click the button below to read our document on “Maintaining Your Financial Status and Credit Score” for tips to help guide you through the process.

 3. Get pre-approved

 6. Finalize your loan

-Our mortgage team will help you through each step of the loan process and make sure you know everything you need to know to close your loan with confidence.
+Our Mortgage Lending Team will help you through each step of the loan process and make sure you know everything you need to know to close your loan with confidence.

 Ready to apply for a loan?
 Here's what you'll need to complete the application:

 - The amount you would like to borrow